SCECcode/canvas/README.md

 ## Note

  * (rho = 0.31Vp**0.25), Density is calculated from Gardner’s equation
- * A right rectangle, no rotation
+ * A right rectangle bounding box, no rotation